Devon Energy Corporation (DVN) Upgraded Issued by Wall Street Gurus

 Is It Worth Investing in Devon Energy Corporation (NYSE :DVN) Right Now?

-Plus, the 36-month beta value for DVN is at 3.32.
-Opinions of the stock are interesting as 19 analysts out of 29 who provided ratings for Devon Energy Corporation declared the stock was a “buy,” while 3 rated the stock as “overweight,” 7 rated it as “hold,” and 0 as “sell.”

-The average price from analysts is $15.81.
 DVN currently public float of 370.57M and currently shorts hold a 4.65% ratio of that float.
-Today, the average trading volume of DVN was 9.36M shares.
+Today, the average trading volume of DVN was 9.55M shares.

 DVN’s Market Performance

-DVN stocks went down by -4.59% for the week, with a monthly drop of -1.87% and a quarterly performance of -13.97%, while its annual performance rate touched -55.03%.
-The volatility ratio for the week stands at 6.15% while the volatility levels for the past 30 days are set at 5.88% for Devon Energy Corporation.
-The simple moving average for the period of the last 20 days is -3.98% for DVN stocks with a simple moving average of -25.87% for the last 200 days.
+DVN stocks went up by 21.11% for the week, with a monthly jump of 0.82% and a quarterly performance of -14.88%, while its annual performance rate touched -56.40%.
+The volatility ratio for the week stands at 7.93% while the volatility levels for the past 30 days are set at 5.60% for Devon Energy Corporation.
+The simple moving average for the period of the last 20 days is 6.33% for DVN stocks with a simple moving average of -16.92% for the last 200 days.

 Analysts’ Opinion of DVN